Store Mariendal: History

-Glad's company went bankrupt in connection with the Great Crash of 1929.
+Glad's company went bankrupt in connection with the great crash of 1929.
 They had to sell both their properties and moved into an apartment in Bredgade.

 The new owner of Store Mariendal was Prince Viggo, Count of Rosenborg, a son of Prince Valdemar of Denmark and Princess Marie Amélie Françoise Hélène d'Orléans, who lived there until his death in 1970.
 The building was then used as the head office of the engineering company Bigum og Steenfoss.

-Store Mariendal was in 1977 purchased by Lejerbo and demolished.
-A housing estate by the same name with 121 apartments was completed at the site in 1970.
+Store Mariendal was purchased by Lejerbo in 1977 and demolished.
+In 1970, a housing estate with 121 apartments was completed at the site.